Apicurio/apicurio-data-models/src/main/ts/module/README.md

 sharing a common set of functionality:

 * _Parent_: Every node has a reference to its parent node.
-* _Owner Document_: Every node has a reference to its owning document.
+* _Root_: Every node has a reference to its root node.
 * _Node Attributes_:  Every node has a set of transient attributes which are not serialized when converting back to a JS object.
 * _Model ID_: Each node has a unique ID generating when the node is created.
+* _Model Type_: Exists only on the root node - identifies the model type.

 ### Node Paths